azure-ad-b2c/samples/policies/revoke-sso-sessions/readme.md

 When the **OAuth2 error technical profile** (ReturnOAuth2Error) executes, it will also destroy the Azure AD B2C web session SSO cookie on this device.
 Therefore a logout request to Azure AD B2C is not necessary for further clean up.

 You must include this logic to protect all user journeys that you offer.
+See how this is used in the profile edit journey to evaluate the session before presenting the profile edit page.

 ## Testing
 To test the policy:
-1. Use the SignUpOrSignIn policy to sign in or sign up
+1. Use the **SignUpOrSignIn** policy to sign in or sign up
-1. Wait 10 seconds, then using powershell revoke the users refresh token: `Revoke-AzureADUserAllRefreshToken -ObjectId GUID`
+1. Wait 10 seconds, then using powershell revoke the users refresh token: `Revoke-AzureADUserAllRefreshToken -ObjectId <GUID>`
 1. Launch the SignUpOrSignIn policy or the ProfileEdit policy (remove the prompt query parameter)
 1. You should be presented with an error from Azure AD B2C: `AAD_Custom_Error_SessionRevoked: Session has been revoked due to refresh token revocation.`